Artist-Gardener-in-Residence at The Grange Projects, Norfolk

 - Apply for funding

-I started to gather found objects from around the grounds of The Grange, to potentially use in the garden, mostly materials discarded by other artists after their residencies.
+I started to gather found objects from around the grounds of The Grange, to potentially use in the garden, mostly materials discarded by other artists after their residencies, harnessing cyclic opportunities that already exist on site (in keeping with permaculture principles).
 Played around with placing the objects to see the visual effects this had.
 Will be interesting to see where this leads…

 After an attempt to prune the climbing rose over the arch, the mass of dead wood removed has been dispersed around the edges of the garden to create a habitat for wildlife.
 As this is a permaculture site, we try as much as possible not to remove waste from the grounds.
 Woody branches take too long to break down in the compost so this is a good way to make use of the material.
 As the rose was still flowering, I will resume work on my next visit.